ZConverter/ZCM-PoC-User-Guide/README.md

                 - "Basic" type: Local type storage that is created within the source server and stores images.
                     - We recommend creating a repository on a disk other than the disk to be migrated (when migrating Windows) or creating a repository in the root directory (when migrating Linux).
                 - "Advanced" type: Storage on a remote server.
 You can select a storage or other network storage within the target server.
-                    - Select the "Target Repository" menu if you want to create a repository within the target server to store the source image.
+                    - Select the `Target Repository` menu if you want to create a repository within the target server to store the source image.
-            - Click "next".
+            - Click `next`.

                 <img src='./Image/4.migration/14.png' width='600'>